Business Continuity and Disaster Recovery (BC/DR) Policy

 3. Resilience Architecture

-Production systems are designed for high availability and regional fault tolerance.
+Production systems are designed for high availability within a primary AWS region.

 Continuity controls include:

-- Multi-Availability Zone (multi-AZ) deployment within each AWS region
+- Multi-Availability Zone (multi-AZ) deployment within the primary AWS region

 4. Disaster Scenarios